Common problems

 Stress and anxiety

 Often a family in overwhelm comes for family therapy to make sense of the various distresses experienced (and dealt with differently) by family members.
 Family therapy can be effective when a collective trauma or stress has been experienced by the family.
-Examples in my experience have included death of a sibling, separation of parents, a car accident involving family members and a terminal illness or progressive disease suffered by a family member.
+Examples in my experience have included death of a sibling, separation of parents, a car accident involving family members and a terminal illness or progressive disease suffered by a family member. (click link in title for more information on family therapy)

 Divorce and separation